 I also used kraft and white gift bags, plus decorative boxes for quick wrapping.
 Switching it up adds variety under the tree, plus I like how each can be used over and over again.

 Wrapping Paper Tips:

 - Select a sturdy box to wrap your gift in.
 Crisp corners are easier to work with than rounded.

-- Use sharp scissors or a craft knife with mat to cut paper.
+- Use sharp scissors, a wrapping paper roll cutter or a craft knife with mat to cut paper.
 Use a square or paper with grid printed on the back to keep lines straight.

 - Apply double-sided tape for neat seams or invisible tape to blend in with the wrapping paper.
 As an option, use washi tape on the ends of the package for a decorative look.